amith47/myAssignments_DataAnalysis/README.md

-o Python scripts that query the SQLite database to perform the analysis tasks mentioned above. o Present the results of your analysis (e.g., which city has the highest temperature, average humidity levels across all cities, etc.).www.1stepgrow.com / © Copyright 1stepGrow / All rights reserved
+o Python scripts that query the SQLite database to perform the analysis tasks mentioned above. o Present the results of your analysis (e.g., which city has the highest temperature, average humidity levels across all cities, etc.).
 3. SQLite Database File:
 o Save the SQLite database (.db file) and include it in your GitHub repository.